How do you know which studies are worth including when you’re writing about research?

 By critically appraising articles to include only high-quality studies for your writing projects, you can enhance your reputation as a writer by ensuring your content is relevant, accurate and reliable.

-Here are five ways to help you assess whether a study is high quality.
+Here are five tips to help you assess the quality of a study when you’re writing about research.

 You can assess whether a study’s results may be clinically relevant by noting the sample size of selected participants enrolled in the study, also known as the study power.